-Investing activities and acquisitions during the period had a net impact on cash flow of SEK -10 million (-25).
-The net investments include an investment in production equipment and a business system for the Group and only minor asset sales.
+Investing activities and acquisitions during the period had a net impact on cash flow of SEK -6 million (-10).
+The net investments include an investment in production equipment and sale of machines as well as a warehouse building in Kristianstad, Sweden.